itu-devops/lecture_notes/sessions/session_10/Slides.md

 ### Checking that the Swarm also restarts services

-To demonstrate this we used the ***crashserver service***
-- a webserver which kills itself three seconds after serving an http request
+To demonstrate this we used the ***crashserver service***: a webserver which kills itself three seconds after serving an http request

 Take some time and observe the behavior of the container before continuing with the guide.
-Note how the infrastructure is self-healing, by checking the state of the service multiple times after an invocation as shown above.
+- note how the infrastructure is self-healing, by checking the state of the service multiple times after an invocation as shown above.

-The service becomes unavailable while Swarm is recreating the container after it has been killed.
+- the service becomes unavailable while Swarm is recreating the container after it has been killed

-Now we will scale the service to increase availability.
+*How to increase availability?*

 ---
-### Scaling the service
+### Scaling the service to increase availability?

 ```bash
 $ ssh root@$SWARM_MANAGER_IP "docker service scale appserver=5"